JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 42. Correction to XML (use of & replaced with 'and')
 43. Updated spimpl.hpp to latest version (1.2) with warning suppression extended and added inside the header
 44. Fixed a couple of unit test issues.
+45. Reviewed and revised warning supression for newest compiler

 IN PROGRESS: